buerokratt/Installation-Guides/DB_installation.md

 ```

-Do install and run the container, use following command
+To install and run the container, use following command
 ```
 docker build -f liquid.Docerfile .
 ```